usnistgov/FederalProfile-8259A/_8259-Control/event.md

 **Agency:**

-Establish policies and procedures to govern when and how to obtain legal opinion with regard to IoT device, and associated systems, monitoring activities in accordance with applicable Federal laws, Executive Orders, directives, policies, and regulations.
+Establish policies and procedures for establishing whether the IoT device, and associated systems, monitoring activities are in compliance with applicable Federal laws, Executive Orders, directives, policies, and regulations.

 ## Policies and procedures for providing monitoring information to authorized personnel or roles.

-Policies and procedures provide the details necessary to implement management and operational controls for how to provide organization-defined IoT device, and associated systems, monitoring information to authorized personnel or roles as needed and according to organization-defined frequency.
+Policies and procedures provide the details necessary to implement management and operational controls for how to provide organizationally-defined IoT device, and associated systems, monitoring information to authorized personnel or roles as needed and according to organization-defined frequency.
 Controls that may be necessary:

 **Manufacturer:**